A review of Shout! Factory’s “Princess Mononoke” booklet

 Content

 The booklet contains two text pieces.
-The first is “The Turning Point of an Era” by a Studio Ghibli producer named Toshio Suzuki, written in July 2013.
+The first is “The Turning Point of an Era” by Studio Ghibli producer and former president Toshio Suzuki, written in July 2013.
 There’s a note that this short text was written for a Japanese Blu-ray release.
-The five short paragraphs briefly explain how Princess Mononoke served as an important moment when the films and themes of Studio Ghibli’s movies changed, and how the producer came to that understanding.
+The five short paragraphs briefly explain how Princess Mononoke served as an important moment when the films and themes of Studio Ghibli’s movies changed, and how Suzuki came to that understanding.

 The steelbook Blu-ray case and the small booklet are fine collectables, but they don’t capture the epic scale of this movie’ ideas and ambition.

 The second piece is a statement by director Hayao Miyazaki from 1995 taken from the reprinted English translation of The Art of Princess Mononoke, published by VIZ Media, LLC.
 It’s an interesting piece that covers Miyazaki’s inspiration and thinking behind the movie, including the intentions for what kind of movie he was trying to make.
-But that book is readily available, and the quote was still fairly vague, especially because it was a statement from before the movie was released.
-How about some content that provides context into whether Miyazaki felt his goals were achieved?
+However, that book is readily available, and the quote was still fairly vague, especially because it was a statement from before the movie was released.
+I would have liked some content that provides context into whether Miyazaki felt his goals were achieved.

 Creativity

-Princess Mononoke is a beloved classic that I’m sure people involved with the production, critics, scholars, or fans would have loved to contribute writing for.
-This booklet felt like a missed opportunity that only filled an obligation of “increasing the value” of the physical media release.
+Princess Mononoke is a beloved classic, and I’m sure many people involved with the production, critics, scholars, or fans would have loved to contribute writing for this booklet.
+Its current state feels like a missed opportunity, only present to fill an obligation of “increasing the value” of the physical media release.
 It’s fine, and I appreciated having the texts, but more information about this monumental movie would have been appreciated.

-As well, if the booklet was going to be half image, maybe they could have gone all out and shown the animation as it was in-development against the final picture?
-That could have been an enriching use of this tree’s life.
+As well, if the booklet was going to be half images, they could have gone all out and shown the animation as it was in development compared with the final picture.
+Such an offering could have been an enriching use of this tree’s life.

 This booklet is unremarkable and relatively forgettable.
-It’s worth a single read but the content is not essential for the movie.
+It’s worth a single read, but the content is not essential for a greater appreciation of the movie.

-This movie is available for purchase at your local physical media store if you ask, or it can be ordered from Shout Factory, including a collector’s edition that contains a 40-page book.
+This movie is available for purchase at your local physical media store on request, or it can be ordered from Shout Factory, as well as a collector’s edition that contains a 40-page book.

 Next